 US Equestrian is committed to creating and maintaining an equestrian community free of all forms of emotional, physical and sexual misconduct.
 US Equestrian members and participants have a mandatory duty to report suspected sexual misconduct to the U.S. Center for SafeSport.

-Make a report to the U.S. Center for SafeSport or call (720) 524-5640, if you have a reasonable suspicion of sexual misconduct such as child sex abuse, non-consensual sexual conduct, sexual harassment, or intimate relationships involving an imbalance of power.
-You can submit a report electronically to the Center or at (720) 524-5640.
+Make a report electronically to the U.S. Center for SafeSport or call (720) 524-5640, if you have a reasonable suspicion of sexual misconduct such as child sex abuse, non-consensual sexual conduct, sexual harassment, or intimate relationships involving an imbalance of power.

 Contact your local authorities if you have a reasonable suspicion that child sexual abuse or neglect has occurred.
 All reports of child abuse or sexual assault of a minor must be reported to local authorities and the U.S. Center for SafeSport.
 Reports of abuse not involving a minor may also be reported to local authorities.

 USEF handles all reports of non-sexual misconduct, including harassment, hazing, bullying, physical, or emotional misconduct.
 Report to firstname.lastname@example.org, or e-mail/call a representative on the Athlete Protection Team:

 Call (866) 200-0796 for 24/7 crisis interventions, referrals and emotional support.
 This confidential and secure helpline is operated by RAINN, the nation's largest anti-sexual violence organization.
 For more information on this helpline please visit www.safesporthelpline.org.

 As of Jan 1, 2019 every USEF adult member (18 years of age or older) with a Competing Membership must complete USEF's Safe Sport Training.